kimwalisch/primecount/doc/Hard-Special-Leaves.md

   computations even though I expect that using two counters could speed up huge computations with input numbers > 10^28.

+  Note that if we want our alternative algorithm to have a better runtime complexity than the original algorithm with the binary indexed tree, then we must use less than O(log z) counter arrays (number of levels).
+If we would use O(log z) counter arrays, then the sieving part of our alternative algorithm would have the same O(z log z) [[4]](#References) runtime complexity as the original algorithm.

 ## References

 1. J. C. Lagarias, V. S. Miller, and A. M. Odlyzko, Computing pi(x): The Meissel-Lehmer method, Mathematics of Computation, 44 (1985), pp. 537–560.